lowjk/io334_pmsm/README.md

 The current values within the Simulink model has a 1:1 ratio with amperage.
 Due to the FPGA analog output channel being 16-bit, the current values have been upscaled by a factor of 8 to preserve precision during their conversion from a _double_ to _int16_ data type.
 Additionally, the analog output has a voltage range of ±10 V. Therefore, the current values have been scaled proportionally to project a voltage range of 0–3.3 V in order to accommodate the operating voltage range of a typical microcontroller.

-In order to get the correct current readings of the motor from the analog output, the voltage values have to be scaled and shifted from 0–3.3 V to -32768–32767, followed by a divison of 8.
+In order to get the correct current readings of the motor from the analog output, the voltage values have to be mapped from 0–3.3 V to -32768–32767, followed by a divison of 8.